Logarithmic Pandharipande--Thomas Spaces and the Secondary Polytope: Tautological classes as Minkowski weights and first computations

 \section{Tautological classes as Minkowski weights and first computations}

 The operational Chow ring of a toric variety is presented in combinatorial terms in \cite{IntToricVar}.
-We use this combinatorics to study tautological integrals on the fan $\mathsf{PT}_0(X,\beta)^\mathfrak{t}$.
-This fan is closely related to the secondary polytope.
+We use this dictionary to study tautological integrals on $\M$ in terms of the geometry of the the fan $|\Delta|$.
+The complexity in the fan $|\Delta|$ arises from the secondary fan from which it is built.

-In Section \ref{sec:one} we constructed the family $\varpi:\UM_0 \rightarrow \M$ as a morphism of toric stacks.
-Recall also the associated morphism of coarse moduli spaces $\tilde{\varpi}:\VUM \rightarrow \VM$.
+In Section \ref{sec:one} we constructed the family $\varpi:\UM_0 \rightarrow \M$ as a morphism of toric stacks and a corresponding morphism of coarse moduli spaces $\tilde{\varpi}:\VUM \rightarrow \VM$.
 Tautological insertions are defined in terms of $\varpi$.
 Our approach is to pull back intersections performed on the coarse moduli space: that is we study $\tilde{\varpi}$.
 We rely on general notions from toric geometry; see \cite{Fulton+2016} for background.

-An element $B$ in the Chow group $A_k(\VM)$ may be expressed Here $V(\tau)$ is the closure of the torus orbit $O(\tau)$ associated to a cone $\tau$ in the fan $\VM^t$ under the toric dictionary.
-Thus to understand the action of an insertion on any homology class it suffices to understand its action on $V(\tau)$ for all cones $\tau$.
+An element $B$ in the Chow group $A_k(\VM)$ may be expressed Here $V(\tau)$ is the closure of the torus orbit $O(\tau)$ associated to a cone $\tau$ in the fan $|\Delta|$ under the toric dictionary.
+Thus to understand the action of an insertion on any homology class it suffices to understand its action on $V(\tau)$ for all cones $\tau$ of $|\Delta|$.

 The operational Chow ring of a toric variety $A^\star(X)$ is isomorphic to the ring of Minkowski weights on the fan of $X$.
 An element of the Chow group $A_\star(X)$ defines an element of the operational Chow ring via the intersection product \cite{Fulton}.
 Observe $A_\star(X)$ is a module over $A^\star(X)$.
-To compute products of Minkowski weights, or their action on elements of the Chow group we apply a fan displacement rule \cite[Theorem 3.2]{IntToricVar}.
+To compute products of Minkowski weights, or their action on elements of the Chow group we apply a fan displacement rule \cite[Theorem 4.2]{IntToricVar}.
 The following definition is useful in discussing these techniques. \begin{definition} Let $\Sigma$ be a fan.
 Consider a triple $(\rho, \tau, v)$ where $v$ lies in the support $|\Sigma|$ and both $\rho$ and $\tau$ are cones of $\Sigma$.
 Such a triple is \textit{good} if $\rho \cap (\tau+v) \ne \emptyset$. \end{definition}